excid3/rails/guides/source/getting_started.md

 ### Allowing Unauthenticated Access

 However, our store's product index and show pages should be accessible to everyone.
-By default, theRails authentication generator will restrict all pages to authenticated users only.
+By default, the Rails authentication generator will restrict all pages to authenticated users only.

 To allow guests to view products, we can allow unauthenticated access in our controller.